gallexi/darray/README.md

 ----

 ### General Utilities
-In addition to the functions/macros above the darray library ships with the following utilities:
+In addition to the functions/macros above, the darray library ships with the following utilities:

 #### container-style type
 The container-style type provides a way to explicitly state that an array is a darray.